NicholasKobald/sunspear/docs/source/userguide/introduction.rst

 .. note::
     For more info, see the specifications for `activity <http://activitystrea.ms/specs/json/1.0/#activity>`_ and `object <http://activitystrea.ms/specs/json/1.0/#object>`_.

-**Sunspear** also implements parts of some extensions to the specificiations.
+**Sunspear** also implements parts of some extensions to the specification.
 More specifically, `Audience Targeting <http://activitystrea.ms/specs/json/targeting/1.0/>`_ and `Responses <http://activitystrea.ms/specs/json/replies/1.0/>`_.

 What it isn't
 --------------